 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Society of Transplant Surgeons and the American Society of Transplantation.
 The American Society of Transplant Surgeons (ASTS) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The American Society of Transplant Surgeons designates this live activity for a maximum of 33.75 AMA PRA Category 1 CreditsTM.
 Final credit hours are subject to change and will be provided on-site.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 ATC will offer both American Board of Surgery (ABS) and American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) credits to learners again this year.
-Check back closer to the meeting to view a list of eligible sessions.
+The American Society of Transplant Surgeons designates this live activity for a maximum of 16.75 credits towards the American Board of Surgery MOC requirements.
+Final credit hours are subject to change and will be provided on-site.

 This activity is eligible for a maximum of 24.25 ACPE credits; Final credit hours are subject to change and will be provided on-site.
 See final CPE activity announcement for specific details.